-You didn’t know Windows Calculator did this
+What you didn’t know your Windows Calculator could do

 We all know Windows Calculator can add, subtract, multiply and divide.